Banner

 A corrupt OST file can cause Outlook to crash or freeze, preventing you from accessing your important email and other data.
 Besides, it causes a lot of unwanted errors that have listed as follows:

-• Data sync issues between Outlook and the Exchange server
+• Users may face data sync issues between Outlook and the Exchange Server.

-• Lost IMAP and POP3 settings and configurations.
+• Lost IMAP and POP3 settings and configurations also indicate corruption.

 • Outlook fails to start and displays an error message.

-• Outlook takes a long time to start.
+• Outlook takes a long time to start, and processing gets very slow; hence process gets tedious and time-consuming.

 • Error alerts suddenly pop up that show the OST file is inaccessible.